Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 First aid kit

-You never know when you might need a band-aid or a bandage so it’s a good idea to keep a well stocked first aid kit in your bag.
-Think about bringing along some pain killers, diarrhea medicine and rehydration sachets too.
+You never know when you might need a band-aid or a bandage, so it’s a good idea to keep a well-stocked first-aid kit in your bag.
+Think about bringing along some painkillers, diarrhea medicine, and rehydration sachets, too.

 Microfiber towel

-These are amazing.
-No doubt your accommodation will have towels to use, but even if they do, having a microfiber towel is perfect for a day trip to a beach or cenote in Mexico.
 Microfiber towels dry super quickly, and that means you won’t have to lug around a damp, heavy towel in your daypack (which will also end up smelling not so nice).
 And they are super light to put in your backpack.

 Most people have a smartphone, so this is a no-brainer really!
 You should make sure that you have a protective case for your smartphone, if you don’t already, just in case you drop it while you’re in Mexico (or anywhere else, like I do!).
-The same goes for a tablet, if you’re bringing one on your trip, that is.

 Camera

-There’s a lot of beautiful things to see in Mexico, and sometimes a smartphone just won’t cut it when it comes to doing justice to picturesque scenes.
-So taking along a pocket sized digital camera, SLR or whatever you like to use, makes total sense.
-Make sure you don’t forget extra memory cards, lenses, a case and any other accessories you’ll need.
+There are a lot of beautiful things to see in Mexico, and sometimes a smartphone just won’t cut it when it comes to doing justice to picturesque scenes.
+So taking along a pocket-sized digital camera, SLR, or whatever you like to use makes total sense.

 Laptop